 Assess potential changes to the riparian habitats, riparian processes, wetland functions, and plant successional pathways from Project operations; and

-Develop protection, mitigation, and enhancement measures to address project-related impacts to riparian habitats, riparian processes, wetland functions, and successional pathways.
+Develop a factual basis for any protection, mitigation, and enhancement measures needed to address project-related impacts to riparian habitats, riparian processes, wetland functions, and successional pathways.

 In 2012, the intermediate study objective is to develop a map of riparian habitats downstream from the dam site using existing wetland and vegetation mapping, current aerial imagery, current fine-scale topography from Light Detection and Ranging (LiDAR), and field verification of riparian habitats.
 In 2013 and 2014, a complete assessment of riparian habitats and physical and ecological processes in the Project area will be completed as current aerial imagery becomes available and the Project area is further defined (e.g., extent of the downstream and floodplain areas to be included in the Project area).